CJTWR/CJTWR/README.md

 - 👀 I’m interested in Data Science, Automation
 - 🌱 I’m currently learning Python and autohotkey
 - 💞️ I’m looking to collaborate on Python Coding, Javascipt, Autohotkey
-- 📫 How to reach me ...
+- 📫 How to reach me via GitHub

 <!---
 CJ/CJ is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.